Floquet-induced bosonic pair condensate with unconventional symmetry

 {\it Conclusion and outlook --} In summary, we proposed a periodically driven protocol that enables us to implement a Floquet Hamiltonian with multisite interaction and realize an unconventional bosonic pairing condensate without single-particle BEC.
 It reveals new opportunities to explore the unconventional paring states in the context of non-equilibrium quantum many-body physics.
-The existence of extensively degenerate dark states in the FLoquet Hamiltonian $H^1$ imposes strong kinetic constraint on the system dynamics, wherein non-ergodic dynamical phenomena is expected.
+The existence of extensively degenerate dark states in the FLoquet Hamiltonian $\hat{H}^1$ imposes strong kinetic constraint on the system dynamics, wherein non-ergodic dynamical phenomena is expected.
 For example, one may wonder whether there exits disorder-free localization, which was proposed in strongly correlated systems with multisite interaction and kinetic constraint\cite{Smith2017,Brenes2018,Karpov2021}.
 In addition, whether the Hilbert space fragmentation induced by the dark states in our model leads to the quantum scar states\cite{Heller1984,Turner2018} is another interesting question worthy of further studies.

-{\it Acknowledgments}.--- ZC is supported by the National Key Research and Development Program of China (2024YFA1408303,2020YFA0309000), Natural Science Foundation of China (Grant No.12174251 and No.12525407), Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01), Shanghai Science and Technology Innovation Action Plan(Grant No. 24Z510205936).
+{\it Acknowledgments}.--- We acknowledge helpful discussion with Congjun Wu, Heng Fan and Yunhao Shi.
+ZC is supported by the National Key Research and Development Program of China (2024YFA1408303), Natural Science Foundation of China (No.12525407), Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01), Shanghai Science and Technology Innovation Action Plan(Grant No. 24Z510205936).
 MQ acknowledges the support from the National Key Research and Development Program of MOST of China (2022YFA1405400), the National Natural Science Foundation of China (Grant No. 12274290 and No. 12522406), and the Innovation Program for Quantum Science and Technology (2021ZD0301902).